-A label in the Russian language for marine products must contain information in accordance with the requirements of $\underline{GOST\ R\ 51074 - 2003}$ :
+A label in the Russian language for marine products must contain information in accordance with the requirements of Technical Regulation on Safety of Fish and Fish Products:

-- Title (name) of the product (commodity name or biological name); - Fishery location; - Length and weight of fish (large, medium, small); - Type of cutting (de-headed, eviscerated, sheet, pieces, etc.); - Type of processing (salted, smoked cured by drying, etc.); - Level of saltiness (lightly-salted, slightly-salted, medium-salted, strongly-salted); - Name and location of the manufacturer [legal address including the country, if it is different from the legal address, then the address (addresses) of the production facility (facilities)] and the organization in the Russian Federation that is authorized by the manufacturer to accept claims from the customers on its territory; - Trademark of the manufacturer (if available); - Net weight; - Nutritional value, vitamin content; - Storage conditions; - Period of time spent in storage for both live and frozen fish, for non-fish fishery subjects; - Shelf life (use by date) for the foodstuffs included into the list of products adopted by the government of the Russian Federation, which are considered to be unfit for being used in accordance with the purpose upon completion of the term; - Date of manufacture and date of packing [date, month, year (date, month and hour of completion of the technological process for special perishable products)]; - Composition of the product, including all food additives, flavorings, biologically active food additives, ingredients of the products having a non-traditional composition; - Information about conformity confirmation (when the certificate of Conformity is available);
+- Title (name) of the product (commodity name or biological name); - Fishery location; - Length and weight of fish (large, medium, small); - Type of cutting (de-headed, eviscerated, sheet, pieces, etc.); - Type of processing (salted, smoked cured by drying, etc.); - Level of saltiness (lightly-salted, slightly-salted, medium-salted, strongly-salted);

-- Technique and conditions to manufacture ready to consume dishes (for semi-finished products/convenience food); - Vacuumed packed (when vacuum packaging is used); - Information on GMO content (if a level of any GMO component exceeds allowed norm); - Location of the fishery area, length and weight of fish, type of cutting, type of processing, level of saltiness, composition of the product, and information on the preparation technique and/or consumption is indicated when required; and - On consumer packaging for fish and seafood, produced in aquaculture, additional marking is required: "Aquaculture production"
+- Name and location of the manufacturer [legal address including the country, if it is different from the legal address, then the address (addresses) of the production facility (facilities)] and the organization in the Russian Federation that is authorized by the manufacturer to accept claims from the customers on its territory; - Trademark of the manufacturer (if available); - Net weight; - Nutritional value, vitamin content; - Storage conditions; - Period of time spent in storage for both live and frozen fish, for non-fish fishery subjects; - Shelf life (use by date) for the foodstuffs included into the list of products adopted by the government of the Russian Federation, which are considered to be unfit for being used in accordance with the purpose upon completion of the term; - Date of manufacture and date of packing [date, month, year (date, month and hour of completion of the technological process for special perishable products)]; - Composition of the product, including all food additives, flavorings, biologically active food additives, ingredients of the products having a non-traditional composition; - Information about conformity confirmation (when the certificate of Conformity is available); - Technique and conditions to manufacture ready to consume dishes (for semi-finished products/convenience food); - Vacuumed packed (when vacuum packaging is used); - Information on "GMO" content (if a level of any "GMO" component exceeds allowed norm); - Location of the fishery area, length and weight of fish, type of cutting, type of processing, level of saltiness, composition of the product, and information on the preparation technique and/or consumption is indicated when required; and - On consumer packaging for fish and seafood, produced in aquaculture, additional marking is required: "Aquaculture production"

-On April 21, 2010, the Chief Sanitary Officer of the Russian Federation approved Amendment No. 17 to SanPiN 2.3.2.1078-01, "The Hygienic Requirements for Foodstuff Safety and Nutritional Value", with regard to fish and fish products.
-The sanitary rules were meant to improve the quality of frozen fish and products, specify weight of glaze applied on different categories of seafood, and provide the consumer with more detailed information regarding the product.
+SanPiN 2.3.2.1078-01, "The Hygienic Requirements for Foodstuff Safety and Nutritional Value", also contains requirements for fish and fish products to ensure the quality of frozen fish and products, including the need to specify weight of glaze applied on different categories of seafood, and provide the consumer with more detailed information regarding the product.
 Please refer to GAIN RS1027 Amendments to the Russian Sanitary and Labeling Requirements for Fish for more details.